Parallel port: Access

 In DOS, the parallel printers could be accessed directly on the command line.
 For example, the command "TYPE C:\AUTOEXEC.BAT > LPT1:" would redirect the contents of the AUTOEXEC.BAT file to the printer port.
 A PRN device was also available as an alias for LPT1.
 Some operating systems (like Multiuser DOS) allow to change this fixed assignment by different means.
 Some DOS versions use resident driver extensions provided by MODE, or users can change the mapping internally via a CONFIG.SYS PRN=n directive (as under DR-DOS 7.02 and higher).
 DR-DOS 7.02 also provides optional built-in support for LPT4 if the underlying BIOS supports it.

-PRN, along with CON, AUX and a few others are invalid file and directory names in DOS and Windows, even in Windows XP.
-There is even an MS-DOS device in path name vulnerability in Windows 95 and 98, which causes the computer to crash if the user types "C:\CON\CON", "C:\PRN\PRN" or "C:\AUX\AUX" in the Windows Explorer address bar.
-Microsoft has released a patch to fix this bug, but newly installed Windows 95 and 98 operating systems will still have the bug.
+PRN, along with CON, AUX and a few others are invalid file and directory names in DOS and Windows, even on Windows XP and later.
+This set of invalid file and directory names also affects Windows 95 and 98, which had an MS-DOS device in path name vulnerability in which it causes the computer to crash if the user types "C:\CON\CON", "C:\PRN\PRN" or "C:\AUX\AUX" in the Windows Explorer address bar or via the Run command.
+Microsoft has since released a patch to fix this issue, however new installations of Windows 95 and 98 are not patched with this fix and will still have this issue.

 A special "PRINT" command also existed to achieve the same effect.
 Microsoft Windows still refers to the ports in this manner in many cases, though this is often fairly hidden.

 In SCO UNIX and Linux, the first parallel port is available via the filesystem as /dev/lp0.
 Linux IDE devices can use a paride (parallel port IDE) driver.